 Evidence for Maturational Factors Affecting Language Acquisition

 The biological possibility is referred to as the Critical Period Hypothesis (CPH).
-According as it has been interpreted, CPH makes various assumptions and predictions (for a review, see Pallier, 2007).
+CPH makes various assumptions and predictions related to language acquisition, regarding both L1 and L2 acquisition (for a review, see Pallier, 2007).
 In the strict tradition, Lenneberg (1967) suggests there is a limited time period between birth and puberty in which language can be acquired and beyond which language acquisition and competency declines.
 Lenneberg (1967) utilizes indirect behavioral evidence to propose that, beyond puberty, the brain irreversibly loses neural plasticity necessary for language acquisition.
 A variation on Lenneberg’s (1967) idea is that a speaker’s L1 ‘fixes’ the functional neural connections in the cortex (Penfield, 1965; cited by Pallier, 2007).

 There is much empirical support for the notion of a critical period.
 For instance, Curtiss (1977) studied children with severe linguistic deprivation and argued that their inability to attain linguistic competence, despite rehabilitation, is evidence in support of CPH.
 Further, Newport and Supalla (1987) studied congenitally deaf adults and argued that increasing age of exposure to ASL as L1 in childhood and puberty predicts a decline in ultimate language production and comprehension.
 However, their study showed a gradual decline in proficiency rather than a sharp drop, which suggests a sensitive rather than a critical period for language acquisition.